 // or dynamic: 'phone' => (new \Propaganistas\LaravelPhone\Rules\Phone)->country(['US','CA'])

-• The propaganistas/laravel-phone package can be fragile.
-Minor updates sometimes introduce uncaught errors or cause the validator to ignore rules like nullable, which can crash a request instead of return a simple validation error.
+- The Propaganistas/Laravel-Phone package can be fragile.
+Minor rule adjustments or composer updates may trigger uncaught errors or ignore modifiers.
+This can crash a request instead of return a simple validation failure.

-• Model-level casts from the propaganistas/laravel-phone package create brittle code.
-An incorrect field assignment order during mass updates can trigger exceptions before the validator even runs, which makes the entire flow fragile.
+- Model-level casts from packages like Propaganistas/Laravel-Phone create brittle code.
+They require a specific field assignment order.
+A wrong order during mass updates throws exceptions before the validator can even run.

 Validate Phone Numbers with Abstract API